afeklab/processpbm/README.md

 `-i` : str

-The fluorescent intensity column in the GPR files should be considered.
+The fluorescent intensity column in the GPR files to be considered.
 Note that in the original scripts, it is the median intensity subtracted by the background.

 `-o` : str

-The path of output is in the form of `<dir path>/<file prefix>`.
+The path of output, in the form of `<dir path>/<file prefix>`.

 `-ll` : int, optional